flashlin/Samples/torch-qa/fine-tune/data-user/info.md

 [ ] Report to OD with 6 hours
 [ ] Report to IT within 4 hours
 [ ] Report to IT within 6 hours

+Question: When lost the access pass, what should you do?
+Answer: Report to OD with 4 hours.

 Question: When using computers, what behavior could put your information at risk?
 (i) Keep anti-virus software up-to-date